Retail EDI Glossary

 The system-to-system transmission of business messages in a standards-based format, developed and managed by standards governing bodies.

-An outsourced technology company that provides a secure and automated network for exchanging electronic data interchange (EDI) documents throughout your entire supply chain.
-EDI providers maintain the platform security and update EDI maps whenever a retailer changes requirements or specifications.
+An outsourced technology company that provides a secure and automated network for exchanging electronic data interchange (EDI) documents throughout an entire supply chain.
+EDI providers maintain platform security and update EDI maps whenever a retailer changes requirements or specifications.

 EDIFACT